 Steering wheel adjustment

 Don’t do this while you are driving!
-You will be able to adjust your steering wheel up and down, and perhaps forwards and backwards (rake) by dropping a lever and moving the wheel.
-The following video shows you how to adjust the steering on a Honda Accord, and the method is similar for most cars.
+You will be able to adjust your steering wheel up and down, and perhaps forwards and backwards (rake) by dropping a lever and moving the wheel, or by using an electronic switch.